joshallenit/gh-stacked-diff/README.md

 ## TL;DR

 Using a stacked diff workflow like this allows you to work on separate streams of work without changing branches.
-It also makes creating and updating Pull Requests faster as you do not have to manually switch branches, and there are [some scripts](#to-help-with-github) that automate some of the process.
+It also makes creating and updating Pull Requests faster as you do not have to manually switch branches.

 ## Installation